 It’s the amount of dedication the student, or Salsa dancer to be more specific, puts into it.

 What any salsa dancer ( YOU ) need to do:

-Commit to your rehearsals and show up for practice, or learn Salsa dance at home (check out the La Clave Membership to get you started).
+Commit to your rehearsals and show up for practice, or learn Salsa dance at home (check out the Learn To Dance Course to get you started).
 Stick to it whether it’s for every new step you learn or just the basic steps.
 You will reap the rewards.